ELM-Research/ecg_preprocess/README.md

     └── ...
 ```

-These base datasets are enough if you want to solely use the ECG datasets for pretraining with [https://github.com/ELM-Research/ecg_nn](https://github.com/ELM-Research/ecg_nn).
+These base datasets are enough if you want to solely use the ECG datasets for pretraining with [https://github.com/ELM-Research/ecg_nn](https://github.com/ELM-Research/ecg_nn) or finetuning an ELM with [https://github.com/ELM-Research/ELM](https://github.com/ELM-Research/ELM).
 The output of the base dataset preprocessing pipeline is a folder with .npy files that have the ECG signal matrix and a textual report if available.

 #### PTB-XL